bitzhuwei/CSharpGL/Infrastructure/RendererGenerator/readme.md

 ### NameInModel
 NameInModel is the name in `IBufferable` corresponding to the name in GLSL shader.
 For example, `position` maps to `in_Position` in vertex shader shown above.
-### PropertyType
+### AttributeType
-It's strightforward to understand that PropertyType means variable's type in GLSL shader and `IBufferable`.
+It's strightforward to understand that AttributeType means variable's type in GLSL shader and `IBufferable`.
 # Why bother?
 I forgot to assign the result to the `indexBufferPtr` in `IBufferable`'s `GetIndex()` method today, and it took me hours of debugging to find out this annoying mistake.
 Thus I decided to write this tiny generator to help dumping framework of all future renderer types that derives from `CSharpGL.Renderer`.